For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 The biggest downside to Intelligent Office is location.
 IO has offices in only 20 US states and three Canadian provinces, so international businesses might want to look elsewhere.

-They also have the least transparent website of any on this list, with no packages or pricing listed.
-Instead, they offer a free quote service with no obligation to buy.
+It also has the least transparent website of any on this list, with no packages or pricing listed.
+Instead, it offers a free quote service with no obligation to buy.

 EOffice — Best Community Environment

 - First co-working space to offer open-plan workspace in in London, England

 The first co-working space to provide open-plan workspaces in London, it blends solid virtual office offerings with bespoke working environments designed to make each member feel productive, creative, and happy.

 It also boasts an active, welcoming network that each user gets access to, including regular community and networking events.
 Startup owners and workers will find a lot here, as EOffice has connections with more than a dozen mentorship companies and angel investors who offer their guidance to EOffice members.

 With locations in 60 countries, EOffice is another great virtual office provider for international businesses, though it only has locations in 11 US Cities.